aprescott/tenuki/README.md

 # Known problems

-Because the browser is rendered with pure CSS and no images, there are some pixel rounding issues when the the browser's zoom level is not 100%.
+Because the browser is rendered with pure CSS and no images, there are some pixel rounding issues when the browser's zoom level is not 100%.
 This can create positioning/alignment problems, for instance, at 110%, because widths and lines on the board are not consistent with each other.

 # Board play functions